Benjamin Moore White Dove paint -find out why so many professional interior designers and DIYers alike LOVE this versatile paint color.

 In this case, you should go ahead and paint the walls and trim the same shade of white – using different finishes on each.

-And, then I did a full post on my other go to white paint color, OC -151, which you can see and read about here!
+And, then I did a full post on my other go to white paint color, OC -151 this one is more of a true bright white color.

 By now you can tell how much I love to use White Dove on both trim and walls!